Spotted Wing Drosophila Alert: July 20, 2020

 Research has shown that dry conditions and exposure reduce the number of eggs these insects will lay in the fruit.
 This supports recommendations to open up your berry plantings by pruning, especially low growth, as these insects favor dark, moist conditions, close to the ground.

 Important Points for Managing Spotted Wing Drosophila Include:

 - Monitor for the flies with traps, and for the larvae in fruit.

-- Spray regularly and often once flies have been found in the field (every 5 to 7 days).
+- Spray regularly and often once flies or larvae have been found in the field (every five to seven days).

 - Harvest fruit regularly and often; do not leave any ripe/rotten fruit in the field.

 - Sort fruit at harvest; do not leave any soft fruit in the container to be sold.